 The relative lactose tolerance of white people has long been used as evidence of racial superiority.”
 A casual look at the races of people seems to show that those using much milk are the strongest physically and mentally, and the most enduring of the people of the world,” reads 1933’s History of Agriculture of the State of New York.

-It’s a rhetorical strategy that purports to reduce political statements to pure logic.
 More recently, in an incident that is now infamous among the members of 4chan, a group of white men crashed an ill-conceived art installation in New York, hijacking the livestream and chugging whole milk.
 One stood proudly in front of the camera, letting the milk drip down his chest and onto his tattoo of the Black Sun, an occult symbol appropriated by the SS in Nazi Germany.

 When I asked Wintrich about the milk, he dismissed the idea that he had chosen it to symbolize white supremacy.
 He distinguishes himself from open neo-Nazis like the milk chugger, and from the phrase “alt-right,” associated with the explicitly white supremacist views of Richard Spencer, who coined the term.